Shapira Scroll: Discovery of the scroll

-Shapira's account of the discovery of the scroll varied at times and the differences between them have been used as evidence of forgery.
+Shapira gave several different accounts of the scroll's provenance, and the inconsistencies between them have been used as evidence of forgery.
 Paul Schröder, the first person Shapira showed the scroll to in person, recalled:Mr. Shapira did not wish to tell me the provenance of the manuscript.
 He only told me that it came from a tomb beyond the Jordan.

-While in Germany, Shapira told Hermann Guthe that:At the end of July or the beginning of August a certain Selim of the tribe of Adachaje ... offered in the Shapira shop a blackish stripe of leather for sale.
+While in Germany, Shapira told Hermann Guthe that:At the end of July or the beginning of August a certain Selim of the tribe of Adschaje ... offered in the Shapira shop a blackish stripe of leather for sale.
 Shapira himself was not present and found the cheaply acquired leather in the store on his return.
-As Salim was unable to visit Jerusalem, he had asked his friend, the Sheik, Mahmud of Abu Dis near Jerusalem, to arrange a meeting with Salem which, finally, brought all the strips into Shapira's possession.Another is contained within a handwritten letter from Shapira to Professor Hermann Strack of Berlin on 9 May 1883:
+As Selim was unable to visit Jerusalem, he had asked his friend, the Sheik, Mahmud of Abu Dis near Jerusalem, to arrange a meeting with Selim which, finally, brought all the strips into Shapira's possession.Another is contained within a handwritten letter from Shapira to Professor Hermann Strack of Berlin on 9 May 1883: